Xopenex HFA Dosage

 Dosage form: aerosol, metered

-For treatment of acute episodes of bronchospasm or prevention of asthmatic symptoms, the usual dosage of XOPENEX HFA for adults and children 4 years of age and older is 2 inhalations (90 mcg) repeated every 4 to 6 hours; in some patients, 1 inhalation every 4 hours may be sufficient.
+The recommended dosage of XOPENEX HFA for adults and children 4 years of age and older is 2 inhalations (90 mcg of levalbuterol free base) repeated every 4 to 6 hours; in some patients, 1 inhalation (45 mg of levalbuterol free base) every 4 hours may be sufficient.
 More frequent administration or a larger number of inhalations is not routinely recommended.

 If a previously effective dosage regimen fails to provide the usual response, this may be a marker of destabilization of asthma and requires reevaluation of the patient and the treatment regimen, giving special consideration to the possible need for anti-inflammatory treatment, e.g., corticosteroids.

-Priming: It is recommended to prime the inhaler before using for the first time and in cases where the inhaler has not been used for more than 3 days by releasing 4 test sprays into the air, away from the face.
+- Prime the inhaler before using for the first time and when the inhaler has not been used for more than 3 days by releasing 4 test sprays into the air, away from the face.

-Cleaning: To maintain proper use of this product, it is critical that the actuator be washed with warm water and air-dried thoroughly at least once a week.
-The inhaler may cease to deliver medication if not properly cleaned and dried thoroughly.
-Keeping the plastic actuator clean is very important to prevent medication build-up and blockage.
-If the actuator becomes blocked with drug, washing the actuator will remove the blockage.
+- To maintain proper use of XOPENEX HFA, it is critical to wash the actuator with warm water and air-dry thoroughly at least once a week.
+The inhaler may cease to deliver levalbuterol tartrate if not properly cleaned and dried thoroughly.
+Keep the plastic actuator clean to prevent medication build-up and blockage.
+If the actuator becomes blocked with levalbuterol tartrate, wash the actuator to remove the blockage.